plone/training/mastering-plone/dexterity.rst

     properties of an object.

 FTI
-    The "Factory Type Information" configures the content type in Plone, assigns it a name, an icon, additional features and possible views to it.
+    The "Factory Type Information" configures the content type in Plone, assigns it a name, additional features and available views to it.

 Views
     A view is a representation of the object and the content of its fields that may be rendered in response to a request.